petersem/dockerholics/README.md

 ## Content Creation
 - [BookStack](https://hub.docker.com/r/linuxserver/bookstack)
  is a free and open source Wiki designed for creating beautiful documentation.
-Feautring a simple, but powerful WYSIWYG editor it allows for teams to create detailed and useful documentation with ease.
+Feautring a simple, but powerful WYSIWYG editor it allows for teams to create detailed and useful documentation with ease. **(Recommended)**
 - [Draw.io](https://hub.docker.com/r/fjudith/draw.io)
  is free online diagram software.
 You can use it as a flowchart maker, network diagram software, to create UML online, as an ER diagram tool, to design database schema, to build BPMN online, as a circuit diagram maker, and more.
 - [Ghost](https://hub.docker.com/_/ghost)